AidanJReid/claire/README.md

 I used **Balsamiq for desktop** wireframes for two reasons:
 - Students have free access to the desktop version until the end of 2020.
 - I really enjoyed how simple and easy it is to use for mockups especially in conversations with my assigned mentor for brainstorming.
+The following mockup was created before a single line of code was written.
+It evolved from there!

 ![claire.png](/static/assets/img/claire.png)